History of film: Precursors

-Most early photographic sequences, known as chronophotography, were not initially intended to be viewed in motion and were typically presented as a serious, even scientific, method of studying locomotion.
-The sequences almost exclusively involved humans or animals performing a simple movement in front of the camera.
-Starting in 1878 with the publication of The Horse in Motion cabinet cards, photographer Eadweard Muybridge began making hundreds of chronophotographic studies of the motion of animals and humans in real-time.
-He was soon followed by other chronophotographers like Étienne-Jules Marey, Georges Demenÿ, Albert Londe and Ottomar Anschütz.
-In 1879, Muybridge started lecturing on animal locomotion and used his Zoopraxiscope to project animations of the contours of his recordings, traced onto glass discs.

-In 1887, the German inventor and photographer Ottomar Anschütz started presenting his chronophotographic recordings in motion, using a device he called the Elektrischen Schnellseher (also known as the Electrotachyscope), which displayed short loops on a small milk glass screen.
-By 1891, he had started mass production of a more economical, coin-operated peep-box viewing device of the same name that was exhibited at international exhibitions and fairs.
-Some machines were installed for longer periods, including some at The Crystal Palace in London, and in several U.S. stores.
-Shifting the focus of the medium from technical and scientific interest in motion to entertainment for the masses, he recorded wrestlers, dancers, acrobats, and scenes of everyday life.
-Nearly 34,000 people paid to see his shows at the Berlin Exhibition Park in summer 1892.
-Others saw it in London or at the 1893 Chicago World's Fair.
-Though little evidence remains for most of these recordings, some scenes probably depicted staged comical sequences.
+With the 1878 publication of The Horse in Motion cabinet cards, Eadweard Muybridge introduced a method to record motion sequences that became known as chronophotography.
+Muybridge and later chronophotographers, like Étienne-Jules Marey, Georges Demenÿ, Albert Londe, and Ottomar Anschütz, almost exclusively used the technique for scientific study of locomotion of animals and humans.
+In 1880, Muybridge started lecturing on animal locomotion and used his Zoopraxiscope to project animations of the contours of his recordings, traced onto glass discs.
+In 1887, Anschütz started presenting his chronophotographic recordings in motion with his Electrotachyscope, displaying short loops on a small milk glass screen.
+By 1891, he had started mass production of a more economical, coin-operated peep-box viewing device of the same name that was exhibited at international exhibitions and fairs, including the 1893 Chicago World's Fair, or for longer periods at for instance the Berlin Exhibition Park (with nearly 34,000 paying visitors in summer 1892), at The Crystal Palace in London, and in several U.S. stores.
+Shifting the focus of the medium from technical and scientific interest in motion to entertainment for the masses, he recorded wrestlers, dancers, acrobats, scenes of everyday life, and probably some staged comical sequences.
 Extant records suggest some of his output directly influenced later works by the Edison Company, such as the 1894 film Fred Ott's Sneeze.

+From October 1892 to March 1900, inventor Émile Reynaud exhibited his Théâtre Optique ("Optical Theatre") film system at the Musée Grévin in Paris.
+Reynaud's screenings of animated stories such as Pauvre Pierrot and Autour d'une cabine were accompanied by live music, songs and some synchronised sound effects, and attracted over 500,000 visitors over the course of 12,800 shows.

+Edison's Kinetoscope peep-box viewer, mostly developed by lab assistant William Kennedy Dickson, was introduced to the public in 1893, with images on celluloid loops showing about half a minute of motion picture entertainment, mostly performed by well-known vaudeville acts in the company's Black Maria studio.
+The Kinetoscope quickly became a global sensation with multiple viewing parlors across major cities by 1895.
+As the initial novelty of the images wore off, the Edison Company was slow to diversify their repertoire of films and waning public interest caused business to slow by Spring 1895.
+To remedy declining profits, experiments, such as The Dickson Experimental Sound Film, were conducted in an attempt to achieve Edison's original goal of combining the phonograph with visual recordings.
+Limitations in syncing the sound to the visuals, however, prevented widespread application.
+During that same period, inventors began advancing technologies towards film projection that would eventually overtake Edison's peep-box format.